legends2k/blog/content/note/go_setup.md

 2. Set `$GOPATH`
     + It can have multiple entries like `$PATH`
     + First one’s where packages are downloaded by `go get`
-    + Source code is search in all entries
+    + Source code is searched in all entries
     + Add entries with a trailing slash
     + Read `go help gopath`
 3. Go get these tools.
 On Windows add `-ldflags -H=windowsgui` for `gocode`